bnosac/audio.whisper/README.md

 model <- whisper(path)
 ```

-  - If you have a GPU (e.g. Mac with Metal or Linux with CUDA and [installed audio.whisper as indicated below](#speed-of-transcribing)), you can use it by specifying: `model <- whisper("medium", use_gpu = TRUE)`, otherwise you will use your CPU.
+  - If you have a GPU (e.g. Mac with Metal or Linux with CUDA and [installed audio.whisper as indicated below](#speed-of-transcribing)), you can use it by specifying
+      - `model <- whisper("medium", use_gpu = TRUE)`, otherwise you will use your CPU.
-  - If you want to use flash attention alongside your GPU `model <- whisper("medium", use_gpu = TRUE, flash_attn = TRUE)`
+  - If you want to use Flash Attention
+     - `model <- whisper("medium", use_gpu = TRUE, flash_attn = TRUE)`

 **Transcribe a `.wav` audio file**
   - using `predict(model, "path/to/audio/file.wav")` and
-  - provide a language which the audio file is in (e.g. en, nl, fr, de, es, zh, ru, jp)
+  - provide a language which the audio file is in (e.g. en, nl, fr, de, es, zh, ru, jp or others listed up in ´whisper_languages()´)
   - the result contains the segments and the tokens

 ```{r}